pingcap/docs-dm/en/usage-scenario-incremental-migration.md

 ## Incremental data migration operations

-This section provides you data migration steps, which helps you use DM to synchronize data changes from the `log` database to the TiDB cluster.
+This section provides you data migration steps, which helps you use DM to replicate data changes from the `log` database to the TiDB cluster.

 ### Determines the start position of incremental sync

-First you need to determine the position of the binlog where you start to migrate data.
+First you need to determine the replication position of the binlog where you start to migrate data.
 If you have determined the position of binlog, skip this step.

 By following the steps below, you can obtain the position of binlog where you start migrating data in the source data:

 - Use Dumpling/Mydumper for full data exports.
 Then use other tools, such as TiDB Lightning, for full data imports.
-By exporting the [metadata files](https://docs.pingcap.com/zh/tidb/stable/dumpling-overview#%E8%BE%93%E5%87%BA%E6%96%87%E4%BB%B6%E6%A0%BC%E5%BC%8F), you can get the the sync position.
+After that, you can  you can obtain the replication position by exporting the [metadata files](https://docs.pingcap.com/zh/tidb/stable/dumpling-overview#%E8%BE%93%E5%87%BA%E6%96%87%E4%BB%B6%E6%A0%BC%E5%BC%8F).

   ```file
   Started dump at: 2020-11-10 10:40:19